 Inspection of the home exterior typically includes: exterior wall covering materials, window and door exteriors, adequate surface drainage, driveway and walkways, window wells, exterior electrical components, exterior plumbing components, potential tree problems, and retaining wall conditions that may affect the home structure.
 Note: The General Home Inspection does not include inspection of landscape irrigation systems, fencing or swimming pools/spas unless pre-arranged as ancillary inspections.

 J-block/mounting block was not installed on one or more fixture penetrations.
 This can lead to water penetration and may not allow for proper expansion and contraction of the siding.
-Recommend further evaluation by a qualified contractor and repair or replace as needed.
+Recommend further evaluation by a qualified contractor and make improvements as needed.

 To give you a quick idea of what this might look like, here is a quick video that shows the installation of a few options of mounting blocks.

-The paint in some areas was failing (e.g. peeling, faded, worn, thinning).
-Siding and trim with a failing finish can be damaged by moisture.
-Recommend that a qualified contractor prep (e.g. clean, scrape, sand, prime, caulk) and repaint the building exterior where necessary and per standard building practices.
-Any repairs needed to the siding or trim should be made prior to this.
+The paint/stain/finish coating in some areas was failing (e.g. peeling, faded, worn, thinning).
+Siding, trim, and other components that are made of wood (and some composites and other materials) and have a failing finish can be damaged by moisture.
+When the component is made of metal, failing finish coating is generally an aesthetic issue but may lead to corrosion of the components.
+Recommend that a qualified contractor prep (e.g. clean, scrape, sand, prime, caulk) and refinish the building exterior where needed.
+Any repairs needed to the siding or trim should be made prior to the finish coat.

-Caulk was missing, damaged, or showing signs of deterioration in one or more areas around the doors and windows of the home.
+Caulk was missing, damaged, or showing signs of deterioration in one or more areas.
 Caulking should be regularly monitored and should be removed and reapplied as needed.

-The concrete of the patio or drive has cracked and separated where it meets the home/garage.
+The concrete/asphalt of the patio/porch has cracked and separated where it meets the home/garage.
 This is common due to uneven settling between poured concrete and the foundation of the home.
 Recommend to fill/seal this crack line to avoid future water/moisture intrusion to the foundation of the home/garage.
 Continue to monitor this area as future regular maintenance.

 No railing was present with four or more steps or there is a walking surfaces greater than 30 inches above grade that were not protected by a guardrail.
 Safe building practices dictate that any walking surface 30 inches or more above grade should have a guardrail.
-All corrections should be made by a qualified contractor.
+Recommend improvement to this area.